fanglab/nanodisco/README.md

 # nanodisco

-`nanodisco` is a toolbox for *de novo* discovery of all the three types (6mA, 5mC and 4mC) of DNA methylation from individual bacteria and microbiome using nanopore sequencing.
-For microbiome, nanodisco also supports the use of DNA methylation pattern as natural epigenetic barcodes to facilitate high resolution metagenomic binning.
+`nanodisco` is a toolbox for *de novo* discovery of all the three types (6mA, 5mC and 4mC) of DNA methylation from individual bacteria and microbiomes using nanopore sequencing.
+For microbiomes, nanodisco also supports the use of DNA methylation patterns as natural epigenetic barcodes to facilitate high resolution metagenomic binning.
 Specifically, nanodisco can be used to:

 - *De novo* discover DNA methylation motifs, identify specific type (6mA, 5mC or 4mC, namely *typing*) of a methylation motif, and identify which specific position within the motif is methylated (namely *fine mapping*).
 - Perform metagenomic binning based on microbial DNA methylation pattern by constructing and clustering a methylation profile matrix.
-- Integrate the two functionalities above together for *de novo* methylation motif discovery from microbiome, and metagenomic analysis.
+- Integrate the two functionalities above together for *de novo* methylation motif discovery from microbiomes, and metagenomic analysis.

 ## Authors' notes
 We are actively developing `nanodisco` to facilitate usage and broaden features.
-All feedbacks are more than welcome.
+All feedback is more than welcome.
 You can reach us on twitter ([@iamfanggang](#https://twitter.com/iamfanggang) and [@AlanTourancheau](#https://twitter.com/AlanTourancheau)) or directly through the [GitHub issues system](#https://github.com/fanglab/nanodisco/issues).

 ## Content
 + [Installation](#Installation)